2600hz/kazoo/core/kazoo_voicemail/doc/index.md

 ## New message

-Callflow voicemail module specifically uses `kvm_message:new_message/5` to record and store the new voicemail message.
-This function expects props from callflow as follow:
+Callflow voicemail module uses `kvm_message:new_message/2` to record and store the new voicemail message.
+This function expects these props:

 ```erlang
 [{<<"Attachment-Name">>, AttachmentName}